phorton1/Arduino-teensyExpression/docs/hardware.md

 In fact, a box similar to this would probably retail in the $400-$500 price range, and some go for as much as $1500 to $2000.
-I couldn't find what I wanted in the way of a foot controller for running the FTP in conjunction with SampleTank, Tonestack, and Quantiloop, on Audiobus, on an iPad, so I built this.
+I couldn't find what I wanted in the way of a foot controller for running the FTP in conjunction with SampleTank and Tonestack on Audiobus, on an iPad, so I built this.

 Of course, it took several weeks of 3D design work, prototyping, and